Which place is cheaper, Seoul or Istanbul?

 The winter attracts plenty of travelers to both Istanbul and Seoul.
 The museums, the shopping scene, and the cuisine are the main draw to Istanbul this time of year.
 Furthermore, many travelers come to Seoul for the museums, the shopping scene, and the cuisine.

 Be prepared for some very cold days in Seoul.
 Istanbul is much warmer than Seoul in the winter.
-The temperature in Istanbul is usually 6°C (43°F) in January, and Seoul stays around -3°C (27°F).
+The daily temperature in Istanbul averages around 6°C (43°F) in January, and Seoul fluctuates around -3°C (27°F).

 Istanbul usually receives less sunshine than Seoul during winter.
 Istanbul gets 75 hours of sunny skies, while Seoul receives 163 hours of full sun in the winter.